hanjm/fasthttpmiddleware/README.md

 func NewLogMiddleware(logger *zap.Logger, xRealIp bool) Middleware
-    NewLogMiddleware return a middleware which log code(status code), time(response time), method(request method), path(request url ath), addr(remote addr) if statusCode is 2xx, the log level is info, otherwise warn. if your app is behind of Nginx, you you may meed to set xRealIp to True so that get a actual remoteAdr.
+    NewLogMiddleware return a middleware which log code(status code), time(response time), method(request method), path(request url ath), addr(remote addr). if status code is 2xx, the log level is info, otherwise warn. if your app is behind of Nginx, you you may meed to set xRealIp to True so that get a actual remoteAdr.

 func NewRecoverMiddleware(logger *zap.Logger) Middleware
     NewRecoverMiddleware return a middleware which can let app recover from